Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 EOF

-To create a Hetzner Cloud API token log in to the web interface, and navigate to your project -> Security -> API tokens and create a new token.
+To create a Hetzner Cloud API token, see the official getting started.
 You will not be able to fetch the secret key again later on, so don't close the popup before you have copied the token.

 Now deploy the Hetzner Cloud controller manager into the cluster